 Traditional vs. Agile Project Management: Common Concepts with Different Implementations

 You have probably heard quite a bit of discussion about how Traditional Project Management differs so much from Agile Project Management.
-However, many Agile Project Management concepts have been around for quite a while and several of them are found in Traditional Project Management, as well as in the PMBOK Guide.
+However, many Agile Project Management concepts have been around for quite a while and several of them are found in Traditional Project Management, as well as in the A Guide to the Project Management Body of Knowledge (PMBOK® Guide).
 These include the Plan-Do-Check-Act Cycle, Progressive Elaboration, Rolling Wave Planning, Decomposition and Continuous Improvement.
 Although both Traditional Project Management and Agile Project Management are similar because they both share these five concepts in common, it is ‘how’ they are implemented that is different.

-If you are preparing for PMI's Agile Exam, then you are probably aware that the PMI-ACP Examination Content Outline has changed and that PMI is rolling out the new exam on July 15th, 2015.
+If you are preparing for the PMI Agile Certified Practitioner (PMI-ACP)® Exam, then you are probably aware that the PMI-ACP® Examination Content Outline has changed and that Project Management Institute (PMI)® is rolling out the new exam on July 15th, 2015.

 Here is the current status